3 november 2021

 The stigma towards female health

-There also exists a cultural stigma surrounding the approach towards female health.
+There exists also a cultural stigma surrounding the approach towards female health.
 Women are more likely to be told their pain is psychosomatic, their complaints branded even as hysteric.
 The attitude towards female health, who have been historically subjugated in society, has been second to that of men, and where, consequently, female health is often classified as a niche or a sub-group.

 Switching up the status quo